 Whilst this page is not intended to provide a comprehensive overview of lighting research and practice, the links below should help those seeking further information on key areas.

-A range of guidance has been produced by professional bodies such as the Institute of Lighting Professionals (UK) or the Lighting Urban Community International (LUCI).
+A range of guidance has been produced by professional bodies such as the Institute of Lighting Professionals (UK) and the Lighting Urban Community International (LUCI), as well as the lighting industry (e.g. Phillips or Interior Deluxe).
 Such guidance emphasises the need for “the right lighting, in the right place at the right time” and is updated as new technologies or practices emerge.
 This guidance also draws attention to a range of benefits and costs associated with artificial lighting.
 Poorly shielded or unnecessarily bright lighting contributes to sky-glow and has been problematic for astronomers for many years.
 As a result, a considerable body of information has been also collected by the International Dark-Sky Association.

 Clearly there is a need for new research to inform best practice guidance as urban lighting changes.
 An excellent introduction to lighting costs, benefits and key research themes can be found in “Artificial Lighting in the Environment”, published by the RCEP in 2009.
 Labeling lighting as “good” or “bad” is generally recognised as insufficient, due to the variety of ways that lighting can affect living organisms, the different locations where lighting is used and different social expectations for its performance.
 A single lamp may simultaneously deliver a range of benefits as well as a range of costs.
 Some of these subtleties are illustrated in specific areas of lighting research such as human visual perception, health and ecology.
 For example, the conspicuity of lit objects is not just related to their luminance, but also to the contrast and complexity of their background lighting; exposure to light at night can effect human hormonal cycles and many insects respond to UV from street lighting that is invisible to human eyes.